JonathanBrown003/surfs_up/README.md

 ![](https://github.com/JonathanBrown003/surfs_up/blob/406049d9683889a5a58ccf2f60fa02a8807bd879/Resources/June_Temp.PNG)
 ### December Temperature Summary
 ![](https://github.com/JonathanBrown003/surfs_up/blob/406049d9683889a5a58ccf2f60fa02a8807bd879/Resources/December_Temp.PNG)
-1. Mean Temperature Comparison
+#### 1. Mean Temperature Comparison:
-   -The mean temperatures for both June and December are similar with only a 3.9 degree difference.
+The mean temperatures for both June and December are similar with only a 3.9 degree difference.
 This is not as stark of a difference as most climates when it comes     to comparing summer and winter temperatures.